helium/HIP/0016-random-consensus-group-election.md

 # Deployment Impact
 [deployment-impact]: #deployment-impact

-Due to the introduction of a new attribute, CG score, this change will need to be deployed with the help of a chain variable (i.e. deploy blockchain changes and then later set the `election_version` chain variable to enable it).
+Due to the introduction of a new selection criteria for Consensus Group election, this change will need to be deployed with the help of a chain variable (i.e. deploy blockchain changes and then later set the `election_version` chain variable to enable it).

 Once active, the new election process should apply to new CG members only.
 Existing members at the time of the implementation will remain in the CG and be removed over time as per the existing logic which targets to keep 12 of 16 members and remove the rest.
 The replacement members from the time of the implementation of this HIP would then be elected as per this proposal.

-Existing documentation describing the hotspot score should be updated to reflect the addition of CG score and how it is used in CG group election.
+Existing documentation describing the hotspot score should be removed.

 # Success Metrics
 [success-metrics]: #success-metrics